thamain1/IntelliOptics-Edge/deploy/README.md

 ### Pods with `ImagePullBackOff` Status

-Check the `refresh_creds` cron job to see if it's running.
-If it's not, you may need to re-run [refresh-ecr-login.sh](/deploy/bin/refresh-ecr-login.sh) to update the credentials used by docker/k3s to pull images from ECR.
-If the script is running but failing, this indicates that the stored AWS credentials (in secret `aws-credentials`) are invalid or not authorized to pull algorithm images from ECR.
+Confirm that the `registry-credentials` secret in your namespace contains the correct ACR login server and token.
+If the credentials have expired or changed, re-run the Helm command with updated `azure.acr.username`/`azure.acr.password` values (Helm will re-render and update the secret in-place).
+You can inspect the current secret with:

 ```
-kubectl logs -n <YOUR-NAMESPACE> -l app=refresh_creds
+kubectl get secret registry-credentials -n <YOUR-NAMESPACE> -o yaml
 ```

 ### Changing IP Address Causes DNS Failures and Other Problems